fncbook/fnc/chapter10/linear.md

 ```{index} finite differences; for boundary value problems
 ```
 The first step is to select nodes $x_0=a < x_1< \cdots < x_n=b$.
-For finite differences these will most likely be equally spaced, but for spectral differentiation they will be Chebyshev points.
+For finite differences these will most likely be equally spaced, while for spectral differentiation, they will be Chebyshev points.

 Rather than solving for a function, we will solve for a vector of its approximate values at the nodes: